tsmx/obis-reader/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://img.shields.io/github/workflow/status/tsmx/obis-reader/git-ci-build)](https://img.shields.io/github/workflow/status/tsmx/obis-reader/git-ci-build)

+> Read OBIS data from your smart-meter and store it in a MongoDB.

-A project demonstrating how to read OBIS data from a smart-meter and saving them into a MongoDB.
+A simple service for reading OBIS data from a smart-meter and saving it into a MongoDB.
 Including simple steps to ship the solution to a Raspberry Pi and make it run as a systemd service.

 OBIS data is read and extracted using the great package [smartmeter-obis](https://www.npmjs.com/package/smartmeter-obis).

-A live example for creating a simple dashboard with the persisted OBIS data can be found here: [PowerBoard](https://powerboard.appspot.com).
+A live example of a simple dashboard with the persisted OBIS data can be found here: [PowerBoard](https://powerboard.appspot.com).

 ## Technical Equipment